Marijuana Grow Cases in Minnesota

 Cannabis is a plant.
 Marijuana and hemp are legal categories.

 Now that hemp is legal, we must remember that marijuana comes from the same cannabis plant.

 And though hemp is now legal to possess, the state regulates growing hemp.

 The difference between hemp and marijuana is the THC level in the plant.
-But in late 2019, Minnesota laws will change to define hemp by THC level in the products of the plant as well.
+But July 1, 2019, Minnesota laws changed to define hemp by THC level in the products of the plant as well.

 Identification of the alleged marijuana is a burden for the prosecuting attorney.
 And if they can’t prove it with evidence, the defendant is not-guilty.

 Marijuana grow laws: Another Failure in the Government’s War on the People

 Since the 1930s, Prohibitionists claimed that they could stop the Supply.
 Then, they would force People to conform.
 They seem to believe that government threats of violence, prosecution, imprisonment would stop people from using it.
 They claimed that simply making it a crime could reduce usage.

 Of course, as economist Milton Friedman pointed out; curtailing supply increases the price where demand is strong.
 Then the price increase leads to increase in supply.
 And so the cycle has gone for decades – until now.
 The marijuana usage rate in the United States increased from cultural niche in 1934, to a now near-universal social experience.